biolink/biolink-model/docs/index.md

      * [capable of](capable_of.md) - holds between a physical entity and process or function, where the continuant alone has the ability to carry out the process or function.
  * [actively involves](actively_involves.md)
      * [capability of](capability_of.md)
- * [activity affected by](activity_affected_by.md) - holds between two chemical entities where the action or effect of one is changed by the activity of the other within a system of interest
+ * [activity affected by](activity_affected_by.md) - holds between two chemical or gene/gene product where the action or effect of one is changed by the activity of the other within a system of interest
      * [activity decreased by](activity_decreased_by.md)
      * [activity increased by](activity_increased_by.md)
  * [activity decreased by](activity_decreased_by.md)